Sample-efficient LLM Optimization with Reset Replay: Scaling Replay Number with Resets

-To address this issue, we introduce an algorithm called \underline{L}LM \underline{o}ptimization with \underline{R}eset \underline{R}eplay~(\modelname) into finetuning processes.
-The reset technique we integrated is the Shrink \& Perturb strategy~\citep{ash2020warm}, which resets the network parameters of LLMs periodically to maintain the network plasticity.
-Originally proposed as a method to "warm-start" neural network training for incorporating new data without losing generalization, this technique has recently been adopted in RL systems~\citep{DOro2023SampleEfficientRL,lyle2023understanding,Xu2024HigherRR} to combat overfitting in high replay number settings.
-The formulation of the reset strategy for LLM optimization is defined as
+\textbf{Replays with Model Reset}.
+The model reset technique we integrated is the Shrink \& Perturb strategy~\citep{ash2020warm}, which periodically re-initializes a portion of the network parameters to maintain the network plasticity.
+Originally proposed as a method to ``warm-start" neural network training for incorporating new data without losing generalization, this technique has recently been adopted in RL systems~\citep{DOro2023SampleEfficientRL,lyle2023understanding,Xu2024HigherRR} to combat overfitting in high replay number settings.
+The formulation for LLM shrink \& perturb is defined as

 where $\pi_{\theta}$ is a current LLM policy learned in the finetuning phase and $\pi_{\theta_\text{init}}$ is the initial policy.
-The interpolation factor $\alpha$ determines the extent to which the existing LLM parameters are preserved during an update.
+The reset ratio $\alpha$ determines the extent to which the existing LLM parameters are preserved during an update.
 A higher $\alpha$ indicates a greater influence from the new updates, while a lower $\alpha$ means more of the old parameters are retained.

-Next, we integrate the details of the above strategy into our proposed \modelname, as shown in Algorithm~\ref{overall_alg}. \modelname~follows the general workflow of standard on-policy preference optimization but employs two additional operations.
-The main operation is in line 20, resetting the policy model $\pi_{\theta}$ in replay loops.
-Given the reset interval $|\mathcal{B}|$ with L times of replay for each batch $\mathcal{B}$, \modelname~performs Shrink \& Perturb to inject plasticity into the policy model, thereby restoring the learning capability of specified networks.
-The second is hybrid optimization in line 24 via RL and SFT, which has been shown to work differently for diverse on-policy data~\citep{tajwar2024preference,ma2025learning}.
-This augmentation operation with different ratios can take full advantage of \modelname~updates, bringing the benefits of diversity to input representations for LLM learning.
-Below, we'll go over each operation in detail.